 When I was working hard to learn all about the bones and such for my A&P class, I needed to come up with a way to remember all the steps of intramembraneous ossification.
-Somehow I knew all those hours spent in front of the television after school would pay of.
+Somehow I knew all those hours spent in front of the television after school would pay off.
 If you’re old enough to have watched The Beverly Hillbillies, then this song will help you ace this complicated process full of big words and things you’ve never heard of before.
-Ossification Song
+Need a refresher on the original song?
+Here you go!

 Bone Ossification Song